awsdocs/amazon-redshift-developer-guide/doc_source/proof-of-concept-playbook.md

   + Node type
   + Load testing duration
   + Concurrency settings
 + Reduce the cost of your proof of concept by pausing your cluster during off\-hours and weekends\.
 When a cluster is paused, on\-demand compute billing is suspended\.
 To run tests on the cluster, resume per\-second billing\.
 You can also create a schedule to pause and resume your cluster automatically\.
-For more information, see [Pausing and resuming clusters](https://docs.aws.amazon.com/redshift/latest/mgmt/managing-cluster-operations.html#rs-mgmt-pause-resume-cluster) in the *Amazon Redshift Cluster Management Guide*\.
+For more information, see [Pausing and resuming clusters](https://docs.aws.amazon.com/redshift/latest/mgmt/managing-cluster-operations.html#rs-mgmt-pause-resume-cluster) in the *Amazon Redshift Management Guide*\.

 At this stage, you're ready to complete your project plan and evaluate results\.